dolph/recipes/one-pot/carne-guisada.md

 - Cubed beef
 - 1 quart beef stock, plus an additional 1/2 quart set aside

-Reduce over low heat, simmering very gently until thickened (~3-4 hours).
+Reduce over low heat, simmering very gently until thickened (~3-4 hours) and beef is tender.
 Skim fat from surface and stir every 15-20 minutes.
+If necessary, add additional stock (or water) to prevent the gravy from thickening until the beef is tender.

 Season to taste: